 Species Daucus carota L. ssp. sativus- domestic carrot

-(though there is whole disputed debate as to whether domestic carrot is drawn from the wild variety)
+(It is generally accepted that carrot is drawn from the wild variety)

 Note - Some classifications show Umbelliferae rather than Apiaceae

 Important Note - The chemical constituents of carrot are not there by chance, but perform a function.
 Many constituents of the orange carrot we now cultivate are also in the white root of the wild carrot, Queen Anne's lace, from which our carrot was developed.
 This is true of falcarinol, falcarindiol, and myristicin.
 Carotene (present in small amounts in Queen Anne's lace) has been increased by centuries of selection.
 Volatile oils have been decreased in this process.
 Plant scientists must continue to monitor all known constituents nutritive and non-nutritive - as new cultivars of the carrot are developed to keep our vegetables nutritious and safe.
 Plant breeding for the sake of high yields, appearance, and keeping quality will not be sufficient.